 The \WH and \ZH channels use, respectively, PR-WH and PR-ZH with events recorded by photon triggers.
 Final-state photons are produced much more frequently than either \PW or \PZ bosons at the LHC.
 Together with the misidentification of QCD jets as final-state photons, this results in the need for additional trigger-level requirements to select photon final states.
 Thus, PR events are selected with a set of prescaled triggers that collected integrated luminosities between 1 and \cmslumi depending on the photon \pt.
 This introduces a bias towards higher photon momenta, which would correspondingly bias the kinematic properties of the recoiling SUEP candidate.
 To correct for this effect, each observed event in both PR-WH and PR-ZH is weighted by the ratio of the full integrated luminosity to that collected by the specific trigger that selected the event.
 Furthermore, the \PW boson carries nonzero electric charge and therefore has a different initial state than the other production modes.
 To correct for differences between the \PW and photon signatures, the PR-WH events are weighted such that the observed \pt distribution of the SUEP candidate matches between PR-WH and SR-WH.

 In the \WH channel, closure tests for the background estimation method compare the observed data in the PR-WH SER with the prediction obtained from the SDR data.
 While the resulting distributions are found to be in good agreement, the photon trigger prescaling results in a relatively large statistical uncertainty, higher than the expected uncertainty in SR-WH.
-Therefore, uncertainties are assigned such that the quadrature sum of the systematic uncertainty and the statistical uncertainty in SR-WH is equal to the PR-WH statistical uncertainty.
-For each bin of the PR-WH SER, an uncertainty is similarly assigned such that the quadrature sum of this systematic uncertainty, the statistical uncertainty in SR-WH, and the total predicted uncertainty in the yield is equal to the relative uncertainty in PR-WH.
+Therefore, systematic uncertainties are assigned such that the quadrature sum of the systematic uncertainty and the statistical uncertainty in SR-WH is equal to the PR-WH statistical uncertainty.
+For each bin of the PR-WH SER, an uncertainty is similarly assigned such that the quadrature sum of this systematic uncertainty, the statistical uncertainty in SR-WH, and the predicted uncertainty in the total yield across all bins of the SER is equal to the relative uncertainty in PR-WH.
 A 4\% uncertainty is estimated for the overall yield, along with an additional uncertainty uncorrelated across \nSUEPConstituents bins ranging from 0.01 to 100\% for low to high \nSUEPConstituents.
-The PR-WH postfit distributions are shown in Fig.~\ref{fig:validations} (upper).
+The PR-WH prefit distributions are shown in Fig.~\ref{fig:validations} (upper).

-In the \ZH channel, uncertainties in the background estimation method are estimated using simulation in SR-ZH, CR-TT, and CR-DY, the latter two expected to contain additional contributions from the diboson and \ttbar processes.
-The level of agreement between the observed background yields and the predictions from the extended ABCD method applied to the simulated events results in a 20\% uncertainty, independent across \nSUEPConstituents bins.
+In the \ZH channel, the uncertainties in the background estimation method are determined using simulation in SR-ZH, CR-TT, and CR-DY.
+The last two are expected to contain additional contributions from the diboson and \ttbar processes, thus serving as a test of the process dependence of the background estimation method.
+The level of agreement between the background yields predicted directly from simulation and from the extended ABCD method applied to simulated events results in a 20\% uncertainty per bin, uncorrelated across the \nSUEPConstituents bins.
 A validation fit is performed using the data in PR-ZH, CR-TT, and CR-DY and otherwise following the description of Section~\ref{sec:systematics}.
 To mimic the presence of signal, signal templates from SR-ZH are used in PR-ZH, only for the purpose of this validation fit.
 The fits are repeated for all signal hypotheses considered, and there are no significant deviations from the background-only prediction.
 When simulated signals are injected into the PR-ZH data, the injected signal yields are recovered within one standard deviation.
 Figure~\ref{fig:validations} (lower) shows the PR-ZH postfit distributions.